Booking.com

 Taking the lead

-• Planned and ran research with ops to turn gut feelings into clear goals.
+• Planned and ran research with ops to turn hypothesis into solutions.

 • Led a workshop that created four ready-to-build stories the team could deliver without extra costs.